samson84/asterisk-demo/readme.md

 files are copied into the asterisk config dir.

-When the docker image is actually run, the entrypoint script going through the `j2` files in the config dir, and apply them as a jinja2 template.
+When the docker image is actually run, the entrypoint script going through the `j2` files in the config dir, and apply them as a jinja2 template using the `j2cli` python module.
 The environment variable values in the docker image automatically substituted to the same variable names in the template.

 For example if the `PATH` variable is exists in the docker image, and a template refers to it by